-“In order to learn from the past, you have to open your eyes to all of the facts.
-Because Black history curriculum has been so minimized and written by others as opposed to those who have experienced it, we’re suffering the consequences of that lack of awareness, knowledge and understanding now.
+“In order to learn from the past, you have to open your eyes to all of the facts,” says Irmer.
+“Because Black history curriculum has been so minimized and written by others as opposed to those who have experienced it, we’re suffering the consequences of that lack of awareness, knowledge and understanding now.
 We haven’t had a complete education.”

-Providing that complete education is just what the DuSable Museum has offered virtual tours, webcasts, remote learning opportunities and socially distanced performances to ensure these stories are still being told.
+To provide that education, the DuSable Museum has offered virtual tours, webcasts, remote learning opportunities and socially-distanced performances to ensure important stories are still being told.

-African American history and American history are inseparable.
-You can’t unweave the cloth.
-You can’t tell one story without the other.
+“African American history and American history are inseparable, Irmer says.
+“You can’t unweave the cloth.
+You can’t tell one story without the other.”